Leslie Jones promises to host 'The Daily Show' herself - ExBulletin

 Leslie Jones promises to host ‘The Daily Show’ herself

-NEW YORK — Comedian Leslie Jones will take a temporary turn as host of The Daily Show” this week, and she says viewers can expect her trademark blunt, edgy humour.
+NEW YORK (AP) Comedian Leslie Jones will take a temporary whirlwind as host of The daily show this week, and she says viewers can expect her trademark blunt, edgy humor.

 I am not Jon Stewart.
 I’m not Trevor Noah, I’m Leslie Jones.
 So I’m going to bring that vulnerable honesty, the Saturday Night Live alum joked in an interview on the eve of her new gig.